Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Algorithms and theory

 \subsection{Period estimation}

-Here, we describe an algorithm for period estimation and theoretical analysis.
-First, we introduce an exponential sum that plays a key role in the algorithm: \begin{definition} For a positive rational number $q \in \mathbb{Q}_{>0}$ and $T$ complex numbers $a_1,\dots, a_{T} \in \mathbb{C}$, we define
+Here, we describe an algorithm for period estimation followed by its theoretical analysis.
+The overall procedure is summarized in Algorithm \ref{alg:algorithm1_v2}.
+Line \ref{line:concurrent} executes {\em concurrent application of filterings}.

+To analyze the sample complexity of this estimation algorithm, we first introduce an exponential sum that plays a key role: \begin{definition} For a positive rational number $q \in \mathbb{Q}_{>0}$ and $T$ complex numbers $a_1,\dots, a_{T} \in \mathbb{C}$, we define

 \end{definition} For a $\mu$-nearly periodic sequence $\mathbf{a} := (a_t)_{t=1}^\infty$ of length $L$, we define the supremum of the standard deviations of the $L$ sequential data of $\mathbf{a}$: